 Once you follow all the steps in the correct sequence, you will be able to query datasets using BigQuery Python Client Library.

-Share your experience of learning about the Google BigQuery Python Client Library.
-Let us know in the comments section below!
+We hope your experience of learning about the Google BigQuery Python Client Library was fruitful and would love to know your thoughts in the comments.
+Drop a note 😊